Accomodation

 Facebook Groups

-Facebook is very popular in Poland, and Warsaw have multiple apartment-specific Facebook groups which allow both landlords to place ads, and potential tenants to make “looking for a flat” or “looking for roommates” posts.
+Facebook is very popular in Poland, and Warsaw has multiple apartment-specific Facebook groups which allow both landlords to place ads and potential tenants to make “looking for a flat” or “looking for roommates” posts.

-To find such groups simply go to the Facebook search bar and type „Warsaw” or „Warszawa” and “apartments” or “rooms.” or try the Polish equivalent: “mieszkanie” or “pokoje”.
+To find such groups simply use the Facebook search bar and type “Warsaw” or “Warszawa” and “apartments” or “rooms.” or try the Polish equivalent: “mieszkanie” or “pokoje”.

 Some of the fb groups in Warsaw: